 Trich is usually treated with one of two medicines:

-If you need to take more than one dose, make sure to take the drugs just as directed by your doctor.
+Make sure to take the drugs just as directed by your doctor.
 It’s important to finish your medicine even after your symptoms are gone.

 Both metronidazole and tinidazole work very well, and generally they’re equally safe, but doctors typically suggest metronidazole first.
 It’s rare that metronidazole doesn’t get the job done, but if it fails, then you may get tinidazole.